Let’s talk about how to have a healthy mentality

 The good old days are long gone.
 If you want to learn how to maintain a healthy mindset and succeed at it, find the best way to enjoy the present as much as you can.

-RELATED: Practical things you have to let go of this year
+You might also like: Practical things you have to let go of this year

 35. Everything that occurs in your life serves a higher purpose

-In life, there are no victims, mishaps, or confusing coincidences.
-You are who you are because of the way synchronicity operates.
 Your fear of the future will go away once you are content with who you are and where life is taking you.

 36. Believe that you’re full of positive energy